lsruskin/100-days-of-code/rules.md

 3. I will push code to GitHub every day so that anyone can see my progress.
 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
 5. I will work on real projects, facing real challenges.
 The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
 (If you've just started learning to code, read [FAQ](FAQ.md))
-6. ## PersonalTime ## I will take day of rest on Saturday, so maximum 6 days of code per week.
+6. Personal Time.I will take day of rest on Saturday, so maximum 6 days of code per week.

 ## Ideas to make this challenge more effective